An Exciting 4 Days in Osaka Itinerary for First-Timers

 Standing over 170 metres tall, this is one of Osaka’s best viewpoints with 360-degree panoramic views across the city.
 Even entering the building is a thrilling experience, as you ascend to the observatory through a long, steep escalator enclosed in a glass tunnel.

 There is a small cafe at the top-selling food and drinks.
-You can purchase tickets on the day, otherwise Klook offers tickets online for the same price.

 Open: Daily 9 am – 5 pm